ga-devfront/docs/basics/keeping-up-to-date/upgrade.md

 Some web hosting providers gives you two user accounts to access your database.
 One with full privileges the other for using in scripts with limited rights.
 To be able to use this Database upgrade script you have to use the account with full privileges.
 {{% /notice %}}

-The database migration scripts are stored in the `autoupgrade` module.
+The database migration scripts are stored in the `Update assistant` module.
 If not present in your modules folder, download it and unzip it there.

 Upgrading the database is a step of the process ran by the upgrade module.
 It can be independantly triggered from the command line even if the module is uninstalled: